nettamei/IR-Project/README.md

 - Tokenization
 - Removing stopwords
 - Stemming
-- Building inverted indexs (title, body, anchor, page rank, page view)
+- Building inverted indexes (title, body, anchor, page rank, page view)

 In order to reduce search time, we added a few data structures to the inverted indexes during the preprocessing of the data:
 - doc_tf_idf_doc_len: <Document id: (tf-idf values, document length)> In the cosine similarity calculation we tried, the denomenator part can be precalculated because it doesn't have a query factor, only document factor.